ubports/ubuntu-app-launch/docs/index.rst

 UBUNTU_APP_LAUNCH_LIBERTINE_LAUNCH
   Path to the libertine launch utility for setting up libertine containers and XMir based legacy apps.

-UBUNTU_APP_LAUNCH_LINK_FARM
-  Path to the link farm that is created by Click of all the installed Click applications.

 UBUNTU_APP_LAUNCH_OOM_HELPER
   Path to the setuid helper that configures OOM values on application processes that we otherwise couldn't, mostly this is for Oxide.